 Advisory on Experimental Use of WSJF Alongside Other Modern Techniques

 However, it's essential to tailor the integration to your organization's specific context and goals.
-Careful consideration of how WSJF complements other methodologies will maximize its benefits and ensure a cohesive strategy for managing work and delivering value efficiently.
+Considering how WSJF complements other methodologies will maximize its benefits and ensure a cohesive strategy for managing work and delivering value efficiently.

 Conclusion